facebook/create-react-app/docusaurus/docs/production-build.md

 `1.[hash].chunk.js`

 - This is your _vendor_ code, which includes modules you've imported from within `node_modules`.
-One of the potential advantages with splitting your _vendor_ and _application_ code, [long term caching techniques](#static-file-caching) to improve application loading performance.
+One of the potential advantages with splitting your _vendor_ and _application_ code is to enable [long term caching techniques](#static-file-caching) to improve application loading performance.
 Since _vendor_ code tends to change less often than the actual _application_ code, the browser will be able to cache them separately, and won't re-download them each time the app code changes.

 `runtime~main.[hash].js`